Poludzen/lab-13/README.md

 #### Now let's see that is easy to work with this library
 #### Example 1:
+In this example we have 2 functions running in parallel. just showing easy example of work.

 ```c++
 // thread example
 #include <iostream> // std::cout